neondatabase/autoscaling/README.md

 ### Other regions

-The other "dev" regions have the following deployed:
+No other dev regions have autoscaling deployed.

-* dev-eu-west-1-zeta: `autoscale-scheduler-disabled.yaml`